 We were picking up meat from Clark Farms in Sequim at their Poulsbo drop-site, but we just placed an order for half a cow from Blackjack Valley Farms!
 We’ll be splitting it with our in-laws.

 We’re thrilled about this option and can’t wait to talk to the butcher about saving all the bones, tallow, and (most of the) organs.

 We’ll likely order from Force of Nature sometime simply to try out those ancestral meats!
 I love that they sell a 12-pack of any of their meats or cuts.

 Now that your freezer is stocked…

 Let’s stock your pantry!
-Learn exactly what you need to keep a well-stocked pantry and get real, nourishing meals on the table every day with our free ebook The Well-Stocked Pantry.
+Learn exactly what you need to keep a well-stocked pantry and get real, nourishing meals on the table every day with our ebook From Scratch for Beginners.

 - Why cooking from scratch is vital to our health & wellbeing